12 Days Bhutan Tour Package

 Benefits of Booking the 12 Days Nepal and Bhutan Tour with Welcome Nepal Treks

-• 24/7 support from our team, ensuring a worry-free and enjoyable trip from the beginning to the end of your adventure.
+• 24/7 support from our team ensuring a worry-free and enjoyable trip from the beginning to the end of your adventure.

 Cost of 12 Days Nepal and Bhutan Tour Package

-Welcome Nepal Treks offers an unforgettable 12 days Nepal and Bhutan tour package, priced between USD 3000 and USD 3500 per person.
+Welcome Nepal Treks offers an unforgettable 12 days Bhutan tour package, priced between USD 3000 and USD 3500 per person.
 The cost may vary depending on factors like the size of your group, the season of travel, the type of accommodation selected, and any optional activities you choose to add.
 This all-inclusive package covers everything you need for a smooth and enjoyable journey, including comfortable hotel stays, expert guides, private transportation, flights, permits, and visas.
-With no hidden fees, this package provides exceptional value for money, allowing you to fully immerse yourself in the natural beauty, cultural richness, and spiritual heritage of Nepal and Bhutan.
+With no hidden fees, this package provides exceptional value for money, allowing you to fully immerse yourself in the natural beauty, cultural richness, and spiritual heritage of Bhutan.

-To confirm your reservation for the 12 days Nepal and Bhutan tour with Welcome Nepal Treks, you will need to provide a copy of your passport along with a deposit of at least 10% of the total tour price.
+To confirm your reservation for the 12 days Bhutan tour with Welcome Nepal Treks, you will need to provide a copy of your passport along with a deposit of at least 10% of the total tour price.
 You can make the payment using cash, bank transfer, or secure online options.
 We also accept major credit cards, including Visa and MasterCard, as well as direct cash transactions.
 While last-minute bookings are possible, we recommend securing your spot at least one day before departure for a smoother experience.
 If you have any inquiries or need further details about the tour, feel free to reach out to us, we’re here to help.